 The bridge's structural members were made of Carnegie steel fitted with wood plank decking.
 Placed across two dressed limestone piers, the bridge cut an impressive figure and signaled a somewhat tardy arrival of the Gilded Age to Forestville.
 The bridge was turned over to Fillmore County in the 1970s and may be be the oldest surviving bridge in the county.

-Aside from trees that have since grown up on both sides of the river, this view has remained relatively unchanged.
-Today visitors can park their cars on the south side of the river, then walk across the bridge to Historic Forestville.
+Apart from the trees that have since grown up on both sides of the river, this view has remained relatively unchanged.